-Anodization results in a dark gray or black matte finish that is not dishwasher safe, so you have to wash it by hand.
+Anodization results in a dark gray or black matte finish that is not dishwasher safe (dishwashers won't harm it, but they cause it to discolor), so you have to wash it by hand.

-Anodized aluminum has the same excellent heat conductivity as regular aluminum, with none of the drawbacks (except perhaps you have to hand wash it because dishwasher detergent dulls the anodization--but you should hand wash all good quality cookware).
+Anodized aluminum has the same excellent heat conductivity as regular aluminum, with none of the drawbacks except that it is not induction compatible.

 Hard anodized aluminum is created by the same process, but it makes a thicker layer than regular anodization.
 As far as cookware goes, either process results in durable cookware, so there is no need to look for hard anodized rather than anodized.